2001 Kampung Medan riots: Reaction

 The Menteri Besar of Selangor, Datuk Seri Dr Mohamed Khir Toyo, acted by securing the Hindu temple in Kampung Medan to prevent any further violence from the Malay community.
 He advised the Malay residence to act but abide the laws of the country.

 Security forces also seized almost 100 weapons including home-made bombs, machetes, knives, samurai swords, catapults, chains, steel pipes, batons and axes from Malay youths.

-Kampung Medan is a classic case of the urban poor working for crumbs," the Star newspaper said in an analysis.
-Mohammad Agus Yusoff, political science lecturer at the National University, told AFP that poor infrastructure and a host of socio-economic ills bred frustration.
+"Kampung Medan is a classic case of the urban poor working for crumbs", The Star newspaper said in an analysis.
+Mohammad Agus Yusoff, political science lecturer at UKM, told AFP that poor infrastructure and a host of socio-economic ills bred frustration.
 Dr. Kua Kia Soong, a social activist, criticized the security forces for failing to protect the people and acting without bias in the incidents similarly with the May 13 Incident.

 The then-president of Malaysian Indian Congress, Samy Vellu visited the corpse of K. Muneiretham in University Hospital.
-V. Segar, 34 dan A. Ganeson, 28 are among the few who died in the riot.
+V. Segar, 34 and A. Ganeson, 28 are among the few who died in the riot.